• Home

 I used to always use just plain long grain white rice.

 However last year I went to my friend’s house to catch up as we hadn’t seen each other in years.
-I ended up eating there which is always great because her mother is a wonderful cook.

-Pinto beans and basmati rice were one of the meals she made that day.
 Thanks to her, basmati is the only rice I use to pair with my pinto beans.

 The beans are fine all on their own but paired with fragrant basmati rice makes them so much better!